-Sun, Sea, and Sangria: Your Life in Spain as an English Teacher
+Sun, Sea, & Sangria: Your Life in Spain as an English Teacher

 While teaching English in Spain, you will encounter some of the finest food and drink in all of Europe in a magnificent array of tapas bars, bodegas, taverns and late-night clubs.
 The tradition of tapas and wine at dusk is as much a part of the cultural landscape as the daily siesta.
 Everywhere from Seville to Madrid, strains of jazz solos, folk song refrains, and the resounding bass from stereo speakers can be hear roaming narrow streets and seeping through the windowpanes.

 Laid-back but still very high-energy, Spanish nightlife is unarguably some of the best in the world.
 Ibiza serves as the nucleus of Spain’s music scene, attracting revelers from around the world.
 Its electrifying party atmosphere is inescapable, though there are plenty of peaceful refuges throughout this Mediterranean island to relax, regroup, and feast on delicious seafood.
 The Spanish call their nightlife la marcha (the march) because they typically prefer to have one drink in a single bar before moving on to the next.

 To foreigners, the bullfight remains the most celebrated Spanish sporting tradition, futbol is the undisputed king of the nation's sports landscape.
 Club teams such as Real Madrid and FC Barcelona are among the top-ranked teams in the world, and Spain's national team finally ended generations of heartbreak by taking home the World Cup in 2010.
 Spain, being one of the most mountainous countries in Europe, is also full of world-renowned ski slopes and popular ski resorts.